4gboframram/queercat-rs/README.md

 ```

 **NOTE** for `-a` and `-s`, you have to write the flag multiple times
+## Installation
+- Release binaries are provided for x86-64 windows, mac, and linux
+- You can build the cli from source with `cargo install --path ./queercat`

 ## Motivation
 I was working on a pride-themed shell and I wanted to have [queercat](https://github.com/Elsa002/queercat) as a builtin command and to use it as a library for internals.